averyreynolds/Rundown/backend/README.md

 - **SnapTrade's `connection_type="read"` enforcement is not independently verified.** Whether the brokerage enforces read-only access at the OAuth-consent level (a hard boundary) or only treats it as a request-shape hint to the connection portal couldn't be confirmed without a live SnapTrade account.
 The code-level guarantee — `app/services/snaptrade_service.py` never imports SnapTrade's trading/orders SDK namespace (enforced by a static AST test) — is the guarantee that's actually verified.
 Confirm the platform-level behavior against SnapTrade's docs/support before treating this as airtight.
 - **No trade execution anywhere.** This is a hard product/legal boundary (see the root `CLAUDE.md`), not an oversight — do not add order/trade/transfer endpoints without explicitly revisiting that boundary first.
 - **FMP/SnapTrade response field names were verified by introspecting the installed SDK/API docs, not against a live response** (no real API keys are available in this environment).
 Re-verify against real data once you have credentials — see the module docstrings in `app/services/fmp_service.py` and `app/services/snaptrade_service.py` for exactly what's unverified.
+- **The advisor's no-directive-advice filter is lexical, not semantic.** `contains_directive_language()` in `app/services/claude_service.py` catches known phrases ("you should sell," "I recommend") but not semantically prescriptive, lexically-clean phrasing ("this looks like an attractive entry point").
+This is an accepted MVP limitation, defended in depth by the system prompt; escalate to a second-pass semantic check (e.g. an extra classifier call) if real model outputs exhibit this pattern.
+- **Anthropic Citations API response shape was verified by introspecting the installed SDK's type definitions, not a live response** (no real API key is available in this environment).
+Re-verify filing-summarization citation quality once real credentials exist.